-The U.S. House of Representatives was scheduled to vote on a bill to protect babies from abortion after 20 weeks on January 22nd of this year, the day of the March for Life, but at the last minute it was pulled because of protests from Rep. Renee Ellmers (R-NC) and Rep. Jackie Walorski (R-IN).
+The U.S. House of Representatives was scheduled to vote on a bill to protect babies from abortion after 20 weeks on January 22nd of this year, the day of the National Pro-Life March, but at the last minute it was pulled because of protests from Rep. Renee Ellmers (R-NC) and Rep. Jackie Walorski (R-IN).
 They ended up passing the bill four months later on May 18, 2015 in the House of Representatives.

 Fifty-two percent of Millennials are in favor of banning abortions after 20 weeks gestation, according to National Journal.
 Sixty-four percent of Americans think abortion should be illegal in the second trimester and that number jumps to 80% for third trimester abortions, according to Gallup.